merely-useful/py-rse/index.md

 If we want to see the changes made in a particular commit, we can use `git show`\index{Git commands!show}
-with an identifier and a file name:
+with an identifier and a filename:

 ```bash
 $ git show HEAD~1 bin/plotcounts.py